The arts

 Productions bring the school together in a unique way, and also open the doors to the community at large.
 Through the process of putting on a production – attending rehearsals, learning lines, and so on – the class grows in strength.
 Students are put beyond their comfort zone.
 This discipline builds character and emotional maturity, and it teaches the children generosity.

 Productions vary in length and content according to the capacity of the students.
-Younger students may present a simple fable or story (it is traditional for Class 2 to put on the Nativity Play); older students, short one or two act plays.
+Younger students may present a simple fable or story (it is traditional for Year 3 to put on the Nativity Play); older students, short one or two act plays.
 These can be performed just to the school or their syndicate, or sometimes to their class parents.
 Senior students (ages 11-13) present a full Shakespeare play, with minor abridgements, which is open to the wider community.

 Dance